nikiyaw/DataAnalysis_SQL/starting_with_questions.md

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

+Answer:
+I choose to disregard the city due to lack of data.
+The query below made a list that includes all the products and the total average based on each country (alphabetically).

 SQL Queries:

-Answer:
+--from sales_report: productsku(key), total_ordered
+--from all_sessions: productsku(key), v2productname, country

+SELECT
+	alls.country, alls.v2productname, sr.total_ordered,
+       AVG(sr.total_ordered) OVER
+         (PARTITION BY alls.country) AS running_total
+  FROM sales_report sr
+  INNER JOIN all_sessions alls
+	ON sr.productsku = alls.productsku

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

 Answer:
-I came up with 4 different queries.
+I came up with 4 different queries (trying out different ways to look at data).
 I choose to ignore the cities and only focus on the countries because there are plenty of missing datas in the city column.
 The numbers indicate that office supplies seem to be the most popular category followed by drinkwares and apparels.
 This trend seems to be applicable to most of the countries.

 SQL Queries:
 --from sales_report: productsku(key), total_ordered
---from all_sessions: productsku(key), v2productcategory, city, country
+--from all_sessions: productsku(key), v2productcategory, country

 The first query shows the highest amount of product categories that are ordered and the countries that are ordering them.